rohitdhiman554/rohitdhiman554/README.md

 # About Me:
 Hi 👋 I am Rohit.

-<br>I am a Frontend Developer/Android Developer skilled in ReactJS, NextJS , Flutter etc.
+<br>I am a Frontend Developer skilled in Js, React Js, React Native, Next Js etc.</br>

-<br>I keep trying my hand in building useful models and try to infuse them into web applications to develop<br>intelligent and performant UI components .
-</br></br></br>
+At the moment,I am a Software Developer at GlueLabs.

+How to reach me:
+<a>rohitdhiman937@gmail.com</a>

 <img src="https://sircltech.com/assets/images/newgif/python.gif"  width="300"/>
 </br>